biomedisa/biomedisa/README/ubuntu2204_cuda11.8.md

 ```
 'SECRET_KEY' : 'vl[cihu8uN!FrJoDbEqUymgMR()n}y7744$2;YLDm3Q8;MMX-g', # some random string
 'DJANGO_DATABASE' : 'biomedisa_user_password', # password for the user 'biomedisa' of your biomedisa_database (set up in the next step)
-'ALLOWED_HOSTS' : ['YOUR_IP', 'localhost', '0.0.0.0'], # you must tell django explicitly which hosts are allowed (e.g. your IP or the URL of your homepage)
+'ALLOWED_HOSTS' : ['localhost', '0.0.0.0'], # you must tell django explicitly which hosts are allowed (e.g. your IP and/or the URL of your homepage when running an APACHE server)
 ```

 #### Install MySQL database